 Can I Use An Indoor Extension Cord Outside For Christmas Lights?

 Indoor extension cords are called that for a reason – they are rated for indoor use.
-The female socket moulded into the end of the cord is not weather tight.
+The female socket moulded into the end of the cord is not weather-tight.
 They have minimal insulation and are more prone to physical damage.
-External extension cords are thicker, rain tight and have a safe rubber moulded female socket at the end and can carry more power over longer distances.
+External extension cords are thicker, rain-tight, have a safe rubber moulded female socket at the end and can carry more power over longer distances.

 Indoor extension cords left outside for extended periods may break and could lead to sparking, fire and shock.

-As mentioned, the primary difference between the two, an indoor and outdoor cord, is the insulation.
-Cords for outdoors have a special covering.
-In Western Australia the harsh sunlight could easily break down the plastic on indoor cords.
+As we’ve mentioned, the primary difference between the two, an indoor and outdoor cord, is the insulation.
+Cords for the outdoors have a special covering.
+In Western Australia, where the harsh sunlight can quickly degrade the plastic on indoor cords, using an outdoor-rated cord ensures durability and safety, protecting against potential electrical hazards.

 If you look after your extension cord, it will serve you well.
 Whether it’s an indoor or outdoor extension cord, always store it indoors.
 Unplug the cord when it’s not in use and when you’re removing it from the outlet, remember to pull the plug, not the cord.